leegee/test-webcomponent-fast-grid/README.md

 Allows movement of the data window using a separate control: the table remains the same, the text content changes.

+The current sorting and merging of data looks somewhat naive, but benchmarks show it to be faster than using a binary search.

 ## To Do

 Callbacks on cell changes (eg to add colour to flag changes/trends)

-Efficient sort/merge: binary search for insertion may be faster than re-sorting the dataset.

 ## Options